Battle of Beachy Head (1690): Battle

 Delaval's greatly outnumbered blue squadron fought a desperate battle with d'Estrées in the rear.
 Evertsen in the van, having lost his second-in-command and many other officers, was forced to withdraw.
-The Dutch had maintained the unequal contest with very little assistance from the rest of the Allied fleet; he left two Dutch fireships sunk (Suikermolen and Kroonvogel), one shattered and dismasted vessel captured (Friesland of 68 cannon which was later burnt by the French) and many badly damaged.
+The Dutch had maintained the unequal contest with very little assistance from the rest of the Allied fleet; he left two Dutch fire ships sunk (Suikermolen and Kroonvogel), one shattered and dismasted vessel captured (Friesland of 68 cannon which was later burnt by the French) and many badly damaged.
 Outmatched, Torrington ended the battle late in the afternoon.
 Evertsen prevented further Dutch losses by taking advantage of the tide and the drop in wind.
 He ordered his ships to drop their anchors while in full sail, the French – who were not sufficiently alert – were carried off by the current and out of cannon range.

 The eight-hour battle was a victory for the French but far from decisive.
 When the tide changed at 21:00, the Allies weighed anchor.
 Tourville pursued, but instead of ordering a general chase, he maintained the strict line-of-battle, reducing the speed of the fleet to that of the slower ships.
-Torrington burnt six more badly-damaged Dutch ships (Noorderkwartier, Gekroonde Burg, Maagd van Enkhuizen, Elswout, Tholen and the fireship Maagd van Enkhuizen) and one English ship (the third rate 70-gun Anne) to avoid their capture before gaining the refuge of the Thames.
+Torrington burnt six more badly damaged Dutch ships (Noorderkwartier, Gekroonde Burg, Maagd van Enkhuizen, Elswout, Tholen and the fire ship Maagd van Enkhuizen) and one English ship (the third rate 70-gun Anne) to avoid their capture before gaining the refuge of the Thames.
 The Wapen van Utrecht sank by herself.
 As soon as Torrington was in the safety of the river, he ordered all the navigation buoys removed, making any attempt to follow him too dangerous.